The City of David is considered the initial core settlement in Jerusalem. And using various tracks and tours, you can explore it.

 According to the Siloam inscription, the tunnel was excavated by two teams, one starting at each end of the tunnel and then meeting in the middle.
 The inscription is partly unreadable at present, and may originally have conveyed more information than this.
 It is clear from the tunnel itself that several directional errors were made during its construction.
 Recent scholarship has discredited the idea that the tunnel may have been formed by substantially widening pre-existing natural karst.
 How the Israelite engineers dealt with the difficult feat of making two teams digging from opposite ends meet far underground is still not fully understood, but some suggest that the two teams were directed from above by sound signals generated by hammering on the solid rock through which the tunnelers were digging.

 Source for both quotes: Wikipedia

-Going through Hezekiah’s Tunnel took us about 35 minutes, but that depends on the number of people in the tunnel.
+Going through Hezekiah’s Tunnel took about 35 minutes.
+Since the tunnel is narrow and everybody goes in a single line, the duration also depends on the number of people in the tunnel.

-The exit point from Hezekiah’s Tunnel is at the Byzantine Pool of Siloam (POI #16).
+The exit point from Hezekiah’s Tunnel is at the Byzantine Pool of Siloam (point of interest #16).

 Pool of Siloam